savoirfairelinux/monitoring-tools/packs/linux-ntp-collectd/README.rst

 sfl-linux-ntp-collectd
 ======================

-Shinken configuration pack for linux-ntp-collectd
+Pack for NTP on linux with collectd